godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 **The Hephaestian Pact**
 Augments the Grand Forge.
 **The Ravensquall Pact**
+Your Company has made a pact with the Ravensquall, one of the Umberwynds:
+"Swear to sing the Hushed Whisper; show the world Silver Wings."

 Project Influence costs are decreased; increased Materials Production costs.
 ##### Oathbound Tenets
 *Set Requirements:* 1 Code and 1 Duty tenet; Oath of the World Table